raissams95/starter-hugo-academic/content/event/index2.md

 ---
 title: The Importance of Biomedical Professionals in Research.
-Bioinformatics - the Future Profession.
+Bioinformatics - the Future Profession

 event: The 1st Biomedicine Symposium at Fumec
 event_url: https://www.sympla.com.br/evento/i-simposio-biomedicina-excelencia-academica-e-profissional/579073